mwlon/pcodec/README.md

 ## Performance and Compression Ratio

-See [benchmarks.md](./bench/benchmarks.md) or run the benchmark suite via `cargo run --release --bin bench`.
+See [benchmarks.md](./bench/README.md) to run the benchmark suite or see its results.

 ## File Format